All Episodes

 That was July 5th, 2016.

-You know, does the attorney general believe that Pfizer courts uh and judges were lied to?
+You know, does the Attorney General believe that FISA courts and judges were lied to now that we know the bulk of information to obtain the FISA warrant?

-Now that we know the bulk of information to obtain the Pfizer warrant, four of them, what warrants that all four applications had the bulk of the information being the dossier that was put together by Christopher Steele.
+That all four applications had the bulk of the information being the dossier that was put together by Christopher Steele, that we now know that Christopher Steele doesn't even stand by?

 Was a fraud perpetrated on the court?

-Is the Department of Justice concerned that the applications didn't reveal to the Pfizer courts that Hillary and the DNC paid for the steel dossier?
+Is the Department of Justice concerned that the applications didn't reveal to the FISA courts that Hillary and the DNC paid for the Steele dossier?

-That all those people, including Rod Rosenstein, it was was just mentioned, or Sally Yates or James Comey himself signed off on these FISA applications with the dossier as the as the main bulk of information.
+That all those people, including Rod Rosenstein, it was just mentioned, or Sally Yates or James Comey himself, signed off on these FISA applications with the dossier as the main bulk of information.

 He said in his interview yesterday, I've never, you know, because who does this?